-Business offered to the Syndicate is rated by a proprietary algorithm before being underwritten.
+The vast majority of business offered to the Syndicate is rated by a proprietary algorithm before being underwritten.
 The algorithm assesses the attractiveness of the business based on factors such as technical pricing and offers larger lines for more attractive business.
 The Syndicate monitors its approved Nominated Syndicate panel to ensure that it is only following those that are market leaders in those areas.